nicnocquee/use-push-router/README.md

 };
 ```

-If there is already a value for a search param, it will be overwritten.
-For example, current URL is `https://example.com/?foo=bar&foo=qux`, and we set `foo=quux` in the search params, the URL will be `https://example.com/?foo=quux`.
+There are two ways to set parameters in the URL:

+1. Specify a key-value pair to set a specific parameter value: `foo: 'bar'`.
+After calling this function, `foo=bar` will be set in the URL.
+If there is already a value for `foo`, for example `https://example.com/?foo=qux`, it will become `https://example.com/?foo=bar` after calling this function.
+2. Use an array to set multiple values for the same parameter: `baz: ['qux', 'quux']`.
+After calling this function, `baz=qux&baz=quux` will be set in the URL and replace any existing values for `baz`.

 ### Removing search params